noahfarr/fanda/README.md

 Figures and Axes (fanda) is a lightweight Python library designed to streamline the process of extracting experiment data from Weights & Biases (wandb) and generating publication-quality plots.The name is a play on "wandb" (Weights and Biases) $\rightarrow$ "fanda" (Figures and Axes).

 ## Features
-- Seamless Extraction: Pull scalar histories, configuration configs, and summary metrics from W&B runs easily.
+- **Seamless Extraction:** Pull scalar histories, configuration configs, and summary metrics from W&B runs easily.
-- Publication Ready: Generate clean, professional figures using matplotlib and seaborn defaults tailored for academic papers.
+- **Publication Ready:** Generate clean, professional figures using matplotlib and seaborn defaults tailored for academic papers.
+- **Conference Styles:** Built-in stylesheets for major conferences (NeurIPS, ICML, ICLR), slides, and posters to automatically handle fonts, sizes, and DPI.
-- Transformations: Easily transform your data to accelerate your analysis.
+- **Transformations:** Easily transform your data to accelerate your analysis.

 ## Installation
 You can install fanda directly from PyPi: